A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Results and Discussion

 \subsubsection{Stability of Model over Varied Conditions}

 Homogeneous vegetation areas are identified using MODIS MCD12Q1 Land Cover Type I and performance of the MAIAC emulator is evaluated for each land cover type separately.
 Performance including conditional RMSE of SR and cloud classification accuracy by the DCVDSR emulator are presented in Figure \ref{figure:landcover}.
 Results are presented for the nine most abundant classes in the test set.
-Both regression error and cloud classification accuracy are relatively stable for vegetated categories including forests, shrubland, and savanna.
-Barren land result in poorer performance.
+Both regression error and cloud classification accuracy are relatively stable for vegetated categories including forests, shrubland and savanna, while barren land results in poorer performance.
 The optical properties of highly reflective surfaces present a challenge to atmospheric correction, and such may also result in poor performance for MAIAC \cite{lyapustin2012improved}.
-Therefore, it is necessary to consider that results in Figure \ref{figure:landcover} represent comparison to MAIAC's estimates, rather than to a ground truth values.
+In addition to high reflectance, large solar angle, large zenith angle, and high aersol optical depth also form challenging conditions for reflectance retrieval.
+More specific evaluations are needed to understand the performance of the emulator under these special conditions.

-Seasonal performance of the emulator is also presented in Figure \ref{figure:landcover}.
-Seasonal analysis is used to evaluate performance under annual fluctuations in vegetation phenology.
-Spring green-up, fall senescence, and transitions between wet and dry seasons result in SR variation of several absolute percent in vegetated areas \cite{maiac3}.
-SR error and cloud classification accuracy are are generally stable throughout the year, but evidence slightly poorer performance and greater spread fall months (SR prediction) and winter months (cloud classification).
+Seasonal analysis is used to evaluate the performance under annual fluctuations in vegetation phenology (Figure \ref{figure:landcover}).
+Spring green-up, fall senescence and transitions between wet and dry seasons result in SR variation of several absolute percent in vegetated areas \cite{maiac3}.
+SR error and cloud classification accuracy are generally stable throughout the year, but evince slightly poorer performance and greater spread fall months (SR prediction) and winter months (cloud classification).
 Seasonal performance is evaluated separately for each hemisphere for consistency of seasons.
 Similar results were found for the Southern Hemisphere.